 Peace of mind

 All in all, having a completion certificate is a win.
-As a house buyer, seeing home improvement work accompanied by a completion certificate will give you confidence that building work has complied with building regulations, is structurally stable and safe to live in.
+As a house buyer, seeing home improvement work accompanied by a completion certificate will give you confidence that building work has complied with building regulations.

-When it comes to selling your home, building work that comes with a completion certificate issued by a building control body will no doubt work in your favour by helping to instil confidence in buyers, agents, mortgage lenders and insurance companies alike.
-The whole process should be less problematic – allowing you to move swiftly on and start a new life elsewhere!
+When it comes to selling your home, building work that comes with a completion certificate will help make the process less problematic – allowing you to move swiftly on and start a new life elsewhere!

 No building regulations approval?
 What's the solution?